ceejbot/skyrim-modding/slides.md

 # [fit] **xbyak** jitted assembly

-- injecting code at runtime
+- injects code at runtime
 - allows you to hook functions
 - can trampoline from original function to your code and back
 - CLib wraps all this up nicely so I didn't have to learn this